a2i-dpg/skills-and-certification/README.md

-# Welcome to the Training and certification management system
+# Welcome to the Skills and certification management system

 - [Installation](#installation)
 - [Usage](#usage)